jleander12/Jared-Portfolio/README.md

 # Jared-Portfolio
-Portfolio of professional and personal projects in the form of a website
+Portfolio of professional and personal projects in the form of a website, hosted on jaredleander.com.